subhero24/react-routing/README.md

 ## Splats

-Whether you specified your path with an `*` or not.
 The part of the path that was not matched is called the splat.
 There is a `useSplat` hook for this unmatched part of the url, and it is split into an array.
+The splat always contains the rest of the url whether you specified your path with an `*` or not.

 ```javascript
 <Admin path="admin">